DiegoPimentel88/project-hogwarts-legacy/README.md

 (I'm using the Github for posting my studys.
 I accept critics and apointments about my code, improve my skills and my concepts of development, is my first objective.)

-Quando aprender mais sobre JavaScript, prentendo adicionar mais detalhes e melhorar meu sistema ainda mais.
+Quando meu aprofundar em JavaScript, prentendo adicionar detalhes e melhorar meu sistema ainda mais.

 (When i learn mor about JavaScript, i will be adding more details and updating my system even more.)